djtran/Yet-Another-LeetCode-Timer/README.md

   - LeetPlug probably had interesting potential for aggregated data views, but ultimately the owner had to maintain and pay for a web server and the setup & email verification process felt like unnecessary work for someone that just wants to quickly pick it up and run with it.
 3. Exportable
   - Excel sheets could be fun.
 Until data viz is built into this, I'll use excel or google sheets easily.

+### Other Notes
+Chrome local storage will get you through ~26k problems before you hit any storage limit.
+Sync storage would be nice, but you'd hit ~40 problems with the current impl.
+If we spread out the data across all keys and use all the sync storage allowed for an extension, we could manage around 500-512 problems.
+For this reason, we store all question data locally but will update sync storage with aggregate-able metadata such as number of errors, time to completion, difficulty, etc.

+One of the risks of the current implementation is moving to another page will kill your timer.
+It's going to be logged to the console before being reset, so you can manually maintain and patch that up if needed.